pybamm-team/pybamm-cookie/README.md

 pip install cookiecutter
 cookiecutter pybamm-cookiecutter/
 ```

 Cookiecutter will prompt you with various configurations and you may choose the ones that suit your use case.

-### Installing the pybamm_cookiecutter project
+### Installing the `pybamm-cookiecutter` project

 This is our version of the project generated using the cookiecutter template.
-There are two ways to install this project, either through nox or pip.
+There are two ways to install this project, either through `nox` or `pip`. `nox` uses `uv pip` or `pip` internally, and in this case creates a virtual environment for you to activate.
-To install navigate to the root directory of this repository and execute either of these commands.
+To install, navigate to the root directory of this repository and execute either of these commands:

 `nox -s dev`
 or
 `pip install -e .[dev]`

-To check if the project was successfully installed import the project inside python.
+To check if the project was successfully installed, import the project inside Python.

 ```python
 import pybamm_cookiecutter